rbpollock/labboNetwork/docs/tldr/reputation-mining.md

 ## Whitepaper tl;dr: Reputation Mining

-This is an overview of the process by which Reputation scores in Colony are maintained.
+This is an overview of the process by which Reputation scores in Labbo are maintained.

-For a complete description of the Reputation Mining process, see the [whitepaper](https://colony.io/whitepaper.pdf)
+For a complete description of the Reputation Mining process, see the [whitepaper](https://labbo.io/whitepaper.pdf)

 ## Rationale for off-chain Reputation

-Events in Colony that affect reputation are numerous and expected to be frequent.
+Events in Labbo that affect reputation are numerous and expected to be frequent.
 The calculations for global reputation updates would be unreasonable to perform on-chain.
 However, Reputation doesn't _need_ to be on-chain, because reputation is entirely deterministic and calculated from on-chain events.

 So, rather than calculating reputation scores on-chain, users submit to the colony contract a transaction which contains their score, together with a proof that the score is consistent with the global state of reputation.